 Great Plains Nursery is a family owned business located near Weston, Nebraska.
-Owners, Brian and Heather Byers have a passion for growing and planting Nebraska native trees and all trees alike.
-They feel a strong sense of stewardship and ecology when it comes to the environment.
+Brian and Heather Byers started in the business in 2008 with a passion for growing and planting native trees and shrubs and sharing the importance of native plants for the ecosystem.
+They feel a strong sense of stewardship and pride in being ecologically responsible in contributions to the environment.

 Nebraska Certified Nurseryman